spdk/spdk/scripts/perf/nvmf/README.md

 Optional:

 - rate_iops - limit IOPS to this number
-- offset - bool; enable offseting of the IO to the file.
+- offset - bool; enable offsetting of the IO to the file.
 When this option is enabled the file is "split" into a number of chunks equal to "num_jobs" parameter value, and each "num_jobs" fio thread gets it's own chunk to work with.